-Then one day we realized we were both going after the same deal pretty hard and Reed suggested perhaps we go after it together.
+Then one day we realized we were both going after the same deal pretty hard and he suggested perhaps we go after it together.
 So we teamed up and put in an offer together.

 We didn’t get that deal, but the seed sprouted.

-Realistically, building a team should take place before, during, after, and always.
+Building an apartment investing team should take place before, during, after, and always.
 But, I have to put it in an order so I’m placing it here because it flows better with the story.